Kamarugo-san/song-list/README.md

 [Matheus Camargo Gomes da Silva](https://github.com/Kamarugo-san)

 ## Note
-This project is a college assignment and has Brazilian Portuguese as its default UI language.
+This project is a university assignment for [Universidade São Francisco](https://www.usf.edu.br/) and has Brazilian Portuguese as its default UI language.

 ## License
 ```